saulecabrera/jac/crates/parsetrace/README.md

 ## How to generate trace file

 To generate a dynamic trace, you need to first create a static Wasm binary with Javy, with:

-`javy build -C dynamic=n file_to_js`
+`javy build -C dynamic=n file_to_js -o index.wasm`

 Then, run the module in Wizard with `profile_bytecode` monitor enabled:

-`wizeng '--monitors=profile_bytecode{output_folder=profile_result}' static_js_module.wasm`
+`wizeng '--monitors=profile_bytecode{output_folder=profile_result}' index.wasm`

 `profile_result` is an optional parameter to store the dynamic trace results.
 3 files are generated, but only the `*_guest_trace.csv` file is used by this crate.

 ## Output report

 This crate is intended to be used as a library, to match the recovered dynamic trace events to parsed bytecodes from the source file.
 The printed report serves as an example of the programmatic access this crate provides.
 To generate a human readable report, run:

-`parsetrace PATH_TO_JS PATH_TO_TRACE PATH_TO_OUTPUT`
+`cargo run -p jac-utils -- trace <JS> --trace <TRACE_FILE> -o OUTPUT`

 The report annotates each profiled opcode with its canonical name, includes pc offset, fuel consumption, and opcode immediate values, when applicable.
 The proper function names are also recovered from the quickjs bytecode, and function calls are properly indented.
 Below is an example snippet of the report:

 ```
 ....